nigobo/obsidian-card-board/README.md

 You cannot have more that one of each of these on a board.

 ### Completed column
-You can include a complted column on your board.
+You can include a completed column on your board.
 This will only include completed tasks that would have appeared in one of the other columns had it not been completed; i.e. it only contains tasks that _belong_ on the board.